What leads to the actual safety of products?

 - The assessment by the qualified and accredited auditor is almost always within a limited time scope.
 The issued certificate technically covers only that time scope since the auditor cannot possibly know what happened at the operation before or what happens after the assessment time window.
 Hence the certifying auditor is justified to take a non-committal position immediately outside of the assessment time window.

-- If a business can be trusted outside of the assessment time window, they do not need the certification except where the assessors know more or can see more than the operators of the business.
+- If a business can be trusted outside of the assessment time window, they do not need the certification except where the assessors know more or can see more than the operators of the business, which is rarely the case.

 - If outside assessors know more and can see more than the operators of the business, these operators need to be trained and/or educated more than assessed.
 The effectiveness of the training may be assessed but not so much for an annual re-certification of the operation, but for operator re-training purposes until adequate operator proficiency precludes annual external coaching.